dotnet/dotNext/README.md

 <a href="https://www.nuget.org/packages/dotnext.net.cluster/4.2.0">DotNext.Net.Cluster 4.2.0</a>
 * Improved compatibility with IL trimming
 * Reduced size of the compiled assembly: omit private and internal member's nullability attributes
+* Completely rewritten implementation of TCP transport: better buffering and less network overhead.
+This version of protocol is not binary compatible with any version prior to 4.2.0
+* Increased overall stability of the cluster

 <a href="https://www.nuget.org/packages/dotnext.aspnetcore.cluster/4.2.0">DotNext.AspNetCore.Cluster 4.2.0</a>
 * Improved compatibility with IL trimming